On the torsion-free nilpotent fundamental groups of smooth quasi-projective varieties of rank up to seven: Introduction

 The following question is given by Aguilar and Campana in \cite{RodCam}. \begin{q} Let $G$ be a torsion-free nilpotent Kähler group.
 Can its nilpotency class $\nu (G)$ be at least $3$?
 Can $\nu (G)$ be arbitrarily large?
-Same questions for the quasi-Kähler groups. \end{q} This question is mainly motivated by the previous works of Campana and others (for example, see \cite{Cam},\cite{Cam2},\cite{AraNori} and \cite{CadDengYam},etc...).
-According to \cite{Rogov}, Campana provided a conjecture for nilpotent fundamental groups of normal quasi-projective varieties.
-We consider the case that algebraic varieties are smooth.
-Thus we consider the following problem. \begin{prob} Let $X$ be a smooth quasi-projective variety.
-Assume that the fundamental group $\pi_1(X,x)$ is nilpotent.
-Is $\pi_1(X,x)$ abelian or $2$-step nilpotent? \end{prob} In fact, most of the well-known examples of the nilpotent fundamental groups of smooth quasi-projective varieties are either abelian or $2$-step nilpotent (see \cite{Cam},\cite{JohVen} and \cite{CadDengYam}).
+Same questions for the quasi-Kähler groups. \end{q} This question is mainly motivated by the previous works of Campana and others (for example, see \cite{Cam},\cite{Cam2},\cite{AraNori} and \cite{CadDengYam},etc).
+We focus on the case that algebraic varieties are smooth quasi-projective.
+Thus we consider the following problem. \begin{prob} Let $X$ be a smooth quasi-projective variety over $\bb{C}$.
+Assume that the (topological) fundamental group $\pi_1(X,x)$ is torsion-free nilpotent.
+Is $\pi_1(X,x)$ abelian or $2$-step nilpotent? \end{prob} In fact, all the known examples of the nilpotent fundamental groups of smooth quasi-projective varieties are either abelian or $2$-step nilpotent (see \cite{Pierre}, \cite{Cam},\cite{JohVen} and \cite{CadDengYam}).